Peperomia nitida

 Peperomia nitida is a species of plant in the genus Peperomia.
 Its native range is in South America from Brazil to northern Argentina.
 It can be kept as a houseplant and is sometimes sold as cupid peperomia, or problematically as Peperomia scandens or Peperomia serpens.

+Description

 Peperomia serpens is a separate species with slightly more rounded leaves and its native region reaches further north to Mexico.

-The title scandens is occasionally applied to both, perhaps because both are vining plants (latin term scandens means "climbing"), but officially Peperomia Scandens is considered a synonym for Peperomia serpens.
+The title scandens is occasionally applied to both, perhaps because both are vining plants (latin term scandens means "climbing"), but officially Peperomia scandens is considered a synonym for Peperomia serpens.